mobxjs/mobx/docs/refguide/configure.md

 Forbids the direct access of any unobserved computed value from outside an action or reaction.
 This makes sure you aren't using computed values in a way where MobX won't cache them.
-For example, in the following example, MobX won't cache the compute value in the first code block, but will cache the result in the second and third block:
+For example, in the following example, MobX won't cache the computed value in the first code block, but will cache the result in the second and third block:

 ```javascript
 class Clock {